 What does it mean to build your brand?

-Taking control of your brand is one great way to exert control over your entire professional destiny.
-Ultimately, the question is not, “Should I have a personal brand?” but rather “How do I cultivate my personal brand?”
+Taking control of your brand is one great way to shape your entire professional destiny.
+Ultimately, the question is not, Should I have a personal brand? but rather How do I shape my personal brand?